-5G, The Rise of Fifth-generation 5G technology is going to be huge milestone in internet speed and features as it will convert normal cities to smart cities and may bring the ‘Internet of Things’ aka IoT in use widely, well very soon I will be writing a blog on IoT but for now IoT can be explained using one simple example; when you enter the room the lights will be on automatically or in bit techy terms you may say IoT will connect us to our electronics devices more faster and in a reliable way using a network that will allow humans and devices to collect and exchange the data.
+5G, The Rise of Fifth-generation 5G technology is going to be a huge milestone in internet speed and features as it will convert normal cities to smart cities and may bring the ‘Internet of Things’ aka IoT in use widely, well very soon I will be writing a blog on IoT but for now, IoT can be explained using one simple example; when you enter the room the lights will be on automatically or in bit techy terms you may say IoT will connect us to our electronics devices faster and in a reliable way using a network that will allow humans and devices to collect and exchange the data.

 What is 5G?

-The 5G can be defined as Fifth Generation Communication Network which will have speed of around 20 to 100 Gbps even more than wired connections.
+The 5G can be defined as Fifth Generation Communication Network which will have a speed of around 20 to 100 Gbps even more than wired connections.
 Today huge no. of telecom consumers use 3G or 4G/LTE networks, which were introduced in between 2001 and 2009, respectively.
 Most of the countries are still using the 2G network which is almost 17% of the world’s population.

 What 5G will bring to you?